nmrksic/counter-fitting/README.md

 # Counter-fitting Word Vectors to Linguistic Constraints
 Nikola Mrkšić, nm480@cam.ac.uk

-This repository contains the code and input data for the counter-fitting algorithm presented in (Mrkšić, Ò Séaghdha et al., 2016).
+This repository contains the code and input data for the counter-fitting algorithm presented in (Mrkšić, Ó Séaghdha et al., 2016).
 The produced word vectors which achieve the present state of the art (0.74) on the SimLex-999 dataset are also included in this repository.

 ###Configuring the Tool